Subordinationism

 Subordinationism is a Trinitarian doctrine wherein the Son (and sometimes also the Holy Spirit) is subordinate to the Father, not only in submission and role, but with actual ontological subordination to varying degrees.
 It posits a hierarchical ranking of the persons of the Social Trinity, implying ontological subordination of the persons of the Son and the Holy Spirit.
 It was condemned as heretical in the Second Council of Constantinople.

 It is not to be confused with Arianism, as Subordinationism has been generally viewed as closer to the Nicene-Constantinopolitan view.
-While Arianism was developed out of it, it did not confess the personhood of the Holy Spirit and of the Son, both eternal.
+While Arianism was developed out of Subordinationism, it did not confess the personhood of the Holy Spirit and of the Son, both eternal.

 History

 Ante-Nicene

 According to Badcock, virtually all orthodox theologians prior to the Arian controversy in the latter half of the fourth century were subordinationists to some extent, which also applies to Irenaeus, Tertullian, Hippolytus, Justin Martyr and Novatian.
 It was also found in the Ascension of Isaiah.
 However, there may have been some Ante-Nicene Christian writers who did not affirm subordinationism.
 Ignatius of Antioch, Athenagoras and the early Odes of Solomon seem to reflect a non-subordinationist understanding of the trinity.
 Additionally, theologians such as Emile Mersch have disputed the claim that Irenaeus taught any form of subordinationism.

 Origen of Alexandria (AD 185 – c.
 253) has often been interpreted as Subordinationist.
 However, some modern researchers have argued that Origen might have actually been anti-Subordinationist and that his own Trinitarian theology inspired the Trinitarian theology of the later Cappadocian Fathers.